DDDEastMidlandsLimited/dddem-blog/README.md

 Welcome to the repository for the [DDD East Midlands Blog](https://blog.dddeastmidlands.com/)!

-After much persuasion from the community, we have decided to move away from Medium and host our blogs using [Jekyll](https://jekyllrb.com/).
+After much persuasion from the community, we have decided to move away from the Medium and host our own blogs using [Jekyll](https://jekyllrb.com/).

-We chose Jekyll as it is a framework we, the organisers, are familiar with and it allows posts to be submitted in markdown, which we hope will still keep the barrier to entry low.
+We have chosen Jekyll,as it is the framework which we, the organisers are familiar with and it allows posts to be submitted in markdown, which we hope will still keep the barrier to entry low.

 ## Want to contribute?

-We have some handy [contribution guidelines](.github/contributing.md) to help provide some guidance.
+We have some handy [contribution guidelines](.github/contributing.md) which whould help you,by guiding you in right path.

-### But first....
+### But first...!!

-Please read through the [Code Of Conduct](./CODE_OF_CONDUCT.md) to make sure your submissions abide to it.
+Please go through the [Code Of Conduct](./CODE_OF_CONDUCT.md) to make sure your submissions abide to it.

 ## Running this project locally